QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 simplified_expr
 ```

-We can solve equations using the `solve` function in SymPy
+Again, we use the `solve` function to solve this equation

 ```{code-cell} ipython3
 # Solve the equation